 - Pineal: Also called the thalamus, this gland produces serotonin derivatives of melatonin, which affects sleep.

-- Ovaries: Only in women, the ovaries secrete estrogen, testosterone and progesterone, the female sex hormones.
+- Ovaries: Only in women, the ovaries secrete oestrogen, testosterone and progesterone, the female sex hormones.

 - Testes: Only in men, the testes produce the male sex hormone, testosterone, and produce sperm.